 - Test new food products and equipment.

-These are the skills Dietitians and Nutritionists say are the most useful in their careers:
+When polled, Dietitians and Nutritionists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Related Job Titles for this Occupation: